psimonazzi/mognet/README.md

 $ npm install mognet
 ```

 This will download all needed Node.js modules.
-Mognet follows convention over configuration, so it just works and you don't need to configure anything.
+Mognet follows convention over configuration, so it just works and you don’t need to configure anything.
 Ha!
 (But seriously, see below for some config options.)

 When you are ready to run your own Mognet server, go on to Deployment.

 ## Deployment